Hackonautas/malackathon/README.md

 - **Database & Hosting:**
   - [Oracle Cloud](https://www.oracle.com/cloud/) - Comprehensive cloud services for databases and hosting.
 ---

+## Color Scheme Justification

+In the development of our website, we carefully selected a color palette focused on accessibility for individuals with visual impairments.
+Our goal is to ensure that all users can easily navigate and comprehend the content without difficulty.
+The combination of colors we chose follows the principles outlined by the WCAG (Web Content Accessibility Guidelines) to maximize readability and contrast.

+**Selected Colors**:

+Dark blue and bluish-gray tones: The dominant colors are dark blue and grayish shades, which provide adequate contrast without being too harsh on the eyes.
+These colors allow text to be easily readable by individuals with low vision or color blindness, while also minimizing visual fatigue.

+Soft cream and off-white tones: The lighter sections of the design, combining soft cream with off-white, are designed to avoid overly bright backgrounds.
+This is particularly important for users with light sensitivity or visual impairments that make it difficult to read against pure white or highly contrasted backgrounds.

+**Accessibility Principles Applied**:

+1. **Adequate contrast**: The selected color scheme ensures sufficient contrast between text and background, in line with WCAG recommendations, making the content legible for users with visual disabilities, including color blindness.

+2. **Ease of reading**: The chosen tones allow for easy distinction between different sections of the site without overwhelming users.
+We avoided saturated or neon colors, which could be distracting or difficult to perceive for users with visual impairments.

+3. **Visual consistency**: The color palette provides a cohesive and relaxing visual experience, reducing cognitive effort required to process the content.

+With this approach, our website becomes a more inclusive tool, offering all users, regardless of their abilities, an accessible and enjoyable experience.

+---
 ## 🌐 Live Demo